zhanglll-yh/SQL-in-Datascience/Get started Q&As.md

 These tables are **relational** because `product_id` links them.

-💡 SQL is designed to work with relational datasets.
+💡 SQL was specifically built to manage and query relational data using joins.

+Syntax like INNER JOIN, LEFT JOIN, etc., are optimized and easy to use.

 ---